beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-tapping "ask a tutor" opens room view, enter chat with a tutor
+Finally, tapping "Ask a Tutor" next to a subject opens the Room view, where the student may enter a chat with a tutor.

 ## **<a style="color: var(--ion-color-dark);" name="room-view">Room View</a>**